 The constant application of the terms "question" and "problem" to the situation in Palestine is misleading: inevitably, one awaits a "solution" from month to month.
 No immediate "solution" can be expected in this case, in the sense of a conclusive formula eventually reached in the solution of a mathematical problem.
 In Palestine, the United Nations is faced not with a mathematical problem but with an historical process.
 This process has resulted in a state of "crisis" which reached its most violent phase after the withdrawal of the mandatory power.
 A speedy liquidation of this crisis is made advisable and even necessary by present world conditions.
 But it would be unwise to place too much confidence in the practicability of speeding up its normal development by political or economic pressure.
 Such crises have to be handled with patience and circumspection, in order to reduce the danger of war to a minimum.
 The task of the United Nations and its agencies in Palestine consists not in solving a problem but in trying to handle and guide a dangerous situation.
 The re-establishment of some measure of real stability in the area affected requires profound political, psychological, social and economic readjustments, the complete achievement of which, among the peoples and the States concerned, will require a considerable period of time.
 For although the Arab and Jewish communities might theoretically complement each other and be mutually beneficial in their evolution, in the actual present the causes of friction between them are numerous and far-reaching.
-The principal of these is the very existence of Israel as a separate, independent, sovereign State dedicated to aims not only foreign to those of the Arab movement towards complete regional independence from external influence, but, for the time being, even directly detrimental to these Arab aspirations.
-The establishment of a Jewish State in Palestine could not have been accomplished without provoking a deep and dangerous reaction, profoundly affecting the life of the Arab peoples.
-This reaction, historically inevitable and perhaps necessary, must subside before the new State of Israel can achieve any degree of normalcy or stability in relation to its Arab neighbours.
+The principal of these is the very existence of Israel as a separate, independent, sovereign State dedicated to aims not only foreign to those of the Arab movement towards complete regional independence from external influence, but, for the time being, even directly detrimental to there Arab aspirations.
+The establishment of a Jewish State in Palestine could not have been accomplished without provoking a deep and dangerous reaction, profoundly affecting the life of the

 Heretofore the United Nations, by means of the Truces, the Armistice Agreements and the constant political pressure exerted by its various agencies, succeeded in restoring, in a remarkably short period of time, at least de facto conditions of stability, and in keeping the way open for the establishment of a lasting peace.
 It has been a notable achievement, especially in the light of the chaotic conditions prevailing at the close of the British Mandate.
-The continued assistance of the United Nations and the constant presence of its agencies in the area will be the most effective guarantee for the early re-establishment of stability and a peaceful equilibrium in the Middle East: Such an equilibrium can result only from a compromise by which, firstly, the new State of Israel will do its best to counteract the bitterness and irritation caused by its own establishment among the Arabs and, secondly, the Arab countries will endeavour to subjugate their feelings and re-adapt their policy to the new state of affairs.
+The continued assistance of the United Nations and the constant presence of its agencies in the area will be the most effective guarantee for the early re-establishment of stability and a peaceful equilibrium in the Middle East.
+Such an equilibrium can result only from a compromise by which, firstly, the new State of Israel will do its best to counteract the bitterness and irritation caused by its own establishment among the Arabs and, secondly, the Arab countries will endeavour to subjugate their feelings and re-adapt their policy to the new state of affairs.